BenJMcCarty/Hotel_Cancel_Culture/Start_with_Why.md

 ## Machine Learning Modeling:
 * **ADR Regression Model:** Use regression techniques (e.g., linear regression, random forest) to predict ADR.
 * **Cancellation Classification Model:** Apply classification algorithms (e.g., logistic regression, decision trees) to predict cancellations.
-* **Forecasting Models:** Utilize time series forecasting methods (e.g., ARIMA, Prophet) for future ADR and cancellation predictions.
+* **Forecasting Models:** Utilize time series forecasting methods (e.g., ARIMA, VARMA) for future ADR and cancellation predictions.

 ## Communication of Results:
-* **Visualization:** Use tools like Matplotlib, Seaborn, or Power BI to create visualizations.
+* **Visualization:** Use tools like Matplotlib, Seaborn, or Plotly to create visualizations.
 * **Reporting:** Create reports and presentations summarizing the findings and their implications in a way that is accessible to non-technical stakeholders.